 Use the open-source Kritis tool to enforce signature verification across both on-premises Kubernetes and cloud GKE deployments.

 Test changes to your policy in non-enforcing mode before deploying.
-See results including would-be-blocked deployments in Cloud Audit Logging.
+See results including would-be-blocked deployments in Cloud Audit Logs.

 Bypass policy in an emergency using the breakglass workflow to ensure you aren't impeded from incident response.
-All breakglass incidents are recorded in Cloud Audit Logging.
+All breakglass incidents are recorded in Cloud Audit Logs.

 Integration with third-party solutions